10 crazy helpful ways to survive the first trimester of pregnancy

 With my first pregnancy, I was lucky enough not to experience morning sickness, but with my second pregnancy which was with twins, I did in fact experience morning sickness.
 Even though I didn’t puke, I did have nausea and it was terrible.
 During your first trimester, you will go through so much more than just morning sickness.
 You will start feeling fatigue, have food aversions and just overall feel like you’re not yourself anymore.
 Been there!

 If you are pregnant for the second or third time around, then you already know what is to come.
 Which doesn’t make it any better, does it?
 Surviving the first trimester with kids can also have it’s challenges.
 But mama, there is good news!
-I’m going to share with you the super helpful ways to survive the first trimester of pregnancy.
-It helped me survive it twice and I’m sure it will help you too.
+I’m going to share with you these super helpful first trimester survival tips that helped me survive it twice and I’m sure it will help you too.

 Disclaimer: This article contains affiliated links for your convenience.
 You can read my disclosure here.